s-rizvi/The-Open-Love-Letter-Project/README.md

 1. **The Dirac Large Numbers Hypothesis** — exploring cosmological scale and sacred time.
 2. **The Shannon Number** — examining possibility space as divine metaphor in creation and chess.
 3. **Order and Chaos in the Brain** — investigating how attention creates order from EEG fractal noise.

-## 🛠 How to View or Export the Manuscript

-* For a fully portable, embeddable HTML version with inline PDFs, open `Manuscript.ipynb` in [JupyterLab](https://jupyter.org/) and run all cells.
-* Export to HTML with embedded PDFs using the custom `Export` process described in the notebook.
-* Or download `Manuscript.pdf` for a ready-to-read print version.

 ## 👤 About the Author